Welcome to today's edition of the Rush 24-7 podcast.

 Somebody's decided he's gotten too big.

-Let's tear him down, or let's try.
+Let's tear him down or let's try.

-That's uh in this case, it's the French.
+In this case, it's the French.

-And when you understand it's the French and that they hate winners, that answers the question uh for me.
+And when you understand it's the French and that they hate winners, that answers the question for me.

-But in a larger context of human nature, I mean this is something that you can watch it.
+But in a larger context of human nature, I mean, this is something that you can watch it.

 I don't care if it's sports or any form of entertainment where there are celebrities.

-You see a fawning media ignoring all of the negative characteristics of somebody, and then all of a sudden, they can't ignore them anymore when the uh athlete, the entertainer celebrity fails to perform at peak level.
+And then all of a sudden, they can't ignore them anymore when the athlete, the entertainer celebrity fails to perform at peak level.

-Wonder what's going on, man.
+Wonder what's going wrong, man?

-Quick timeout, we'll be back with more in just a second.
+We'll be back with more in just a second.

 But he did grow up in that all-white neighborhood.

-There were no blacks, and there were no Jews.
+There were no blacks and there were no Jews.

 Jews.